SAP-samples/teched2023-AD180v/exercises/3_Build_Work_Zone/1_cp-portal-cloud-foundry-create-sitelaunchpad/cp-portal-cloud-foundry-create-sitelaunchpad.md

   ![Navigate to site directory](3-to-site-directory.png)

   Your site is empty for now.
-In the next tutorials, you're going to add business apps to your site.
+In the next exercises, you're going to add business apps to your site.

+### Next Step